Do's and Don'ts of Medicare Compliance

 • Use the appropriate TPMO disclaimer (described below) as required under § 422.2267(e)(41) and § 423.2267(e)(41).

 “We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.”
+Currently we represent [insert number of organizations] organizations which offer [insert number of plans] products in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.”

-This disclaimer must also be present when communicating electronically with a beneficiary through email, online chat, or other means of communication.
+This disclaimer must also be present when communicating electronically with a beneficiary through email, online chat, or other means of electronic communication.

 Here are some other disclaimers you may need on your marketing materials

-Our Call Recording Solution
+Call Recording

 Permission to Contact